otvin/compiler2/README.md

 * Boolean and Character types
 * Constants
 * REPEAT..UNTIL construct
-* Ability to do relational operations comparing Integer and Real types
+* Ability to do relational operations comparing Integer and Real types, and relational operations involving enumerated types.
 * abs(), sqr(), sin(), cos(), exp(), ln(), sqrt(), trunc(), round(), chr(), ord(), succ(), and pred()
 * Boolean operators not, or, and
 * Type Definitions and Enumerated Types